Discover the Value

 - ACT school code: 2106 | SAT school code: 6114

-Transfer Student Admission Requirements
+Transfer Admission Requirements

 Transcripts are required from all institutions attended after graduating high school.
 You can submit your transcript in any of the following formats:

 - Request your official transcripts online

 Official transcripts will be required for admitted students prior to starting classes.
-To be considered official, transcripts must be received in a sealed envelope from the institution or through secured electronic delivery sent directly from the institution.
+To be considered official, transcripts must be received in a sealed envelope or through a secured electronic delivery sent directly from the institution.

 Attended a Minnesota State school?